mazhuowen/LeetCode/算法设计基础/#134 Gas Station.md

 [toc]

-There are N gas stations along a circular route, where the amount of gas at station i is `gas[i]`.
+There are $N$ gas stations along a circular route, where the amount of gas at station $i$ is `gas[i]`.

-You have a car with an unlimited gas tank and it costs `cost[i]` of gas to travel from station i to its next station (i+1).
+You have a car with an unlimited gas tank and it costs `cost[i]` of gas to travel from station i to its next station ($i+1$).
 You begin the journey with an empty tank at one of the gas stations.

-Return the starting gas station's index if you can travel around the circuit once in the clockwise direction, otherwise return -1.
+Return the starting gas station's index if you can travel around the circuit once in the clockwise direction, otherwise return $-1$.

-Note:
+**Note**:

 * If there exists a solution, it is guaranteed to be unique.
 * Both input arrays are non-empty and have the same length.